-Parents must notify the principal about plans to withdraw their child and transfer to another school.
+Parents must notify the principal about plans to transfer their child to another school.
 Withdrawal form, school records, including disciplinary records of suspension and expulsion, will be transferred to the new school upon the receipt of request from the new school.
 Only the residential/school placement parent may withdraw a student.